Almost everything occurring in today’s world can only be described as ALL WRONG! Why, when things go wrong, do so few search for the cause?

 “Great nations rise and fall.
 The people go from bondage to spiritual truth, to great courage, from courage to liberty, from liberty to abundance, from abundance to selfishness, from selfishness to complacency, from complacency to apathy, from apathy to dependence, from dependence back again to bondage.”

 If true, this means modern democracies will soon return to bondage.
 While all governments of men promise “pie in the sky,” they are filled with graft, corruption, immorality, and every form of deception.
-Most Americans saw this demonstrated in the 1990s from the very highest offices in the country.
+Most Americans have seen this demonstrated in recent decades from the very highest offices in the country.

 Manmade Utopia Possible?